xcodeOn1/SSH-KILLv2/README.md

 # SSH-KILLv1
 Attack ssh in IOS phone

+# How to use ?

+python3 SSH_KILL.py -t target ip -p were you want save

 # What you need to install
 * 1- apt-get install sftp
 * 2- apt-get install sshpass